-Whoever looked at the cave floor and thought ‘dang, we should set this thing on a box off the floor, make it soft and warm, with 600 thread count sheets and down duvets (and many pillows), this sleeping on the floor thing is not for me’ – is my hero.
+Whoever looked at the cave floor and thought ‘dang, we should set this thing on a box off the floor, make it soft and warm, with 600 thread count sheets, down duvets, and many pillows!
+This sleeping on the floor thing is not for me…’ – is my hero.
 They were on to something.

 I love a good bed.
 Comfortable and sufficiently decadent.
 A place to slip into one’s jammies and snuggle under the covers with a guilty read, until your eyes cross & blur.